 - Reassessments will usually be refused by a local authority if it is less than 6 months since the last EHC needs assessment was conducted, or if it thinks that a further EHC needs assessment is not necessary.
 For example, because it considers that the child or young person’s needs have not changed significantly.

 - Cease to maintain – the LA is likely to propose ceasing to maintain a child’s or young person’s EHC plan if it considers it is no longer necessary for the child or young person to have one.
-This will often be due to meeting all the outcomes (educational and otherwise), going into higher education or turning 25.
+This will often be due to the child or young person having met all their outcomes (educational and otherwise), going into higher education, leaving education or training altogether, or turning 25.

 What about early / interim / emergency reviews